McWilliams Arroyo

-McWilliams Arroyo Acevedo (born December 5, 1985) is a Puerto Rican professional boxer who has held the WBC interim flyweight title since February 2021.
-He previously challenged for the IBF flyweight title in 2014, and the WBC and Ring magazine flyweight titles in 2016.
-As an amateur, Arroyo represented Puerto Rico in numerous international events.
-As of June 2021, Arroyo is ranked as the world's sixth best flyweight by BoxRec and tenth best by The Ring.
+McWilliams Arroyo Acevedo (born December 5, 1985) is a Puerto Rican professional boxer.

 Early life

 McWilliams was born along his twin brother, McJoe, in the municipality of Ceiba in the northeast coastal region of Puerto Rico's main island.
 Their parents are Milagros Acevedo Hernández and José A. Arroyo Gelabert.
 Arroyo and his twin, were introduced to boxing in their childhood.
 At the age of 12, they entered Gimnasio Fito Ramos, a gymnasium located in the municipality of Fajardo, Puerto Rico.
 In this locale they met Anthony Otero, a retired amateur boxer, who became their trainer during this stage of their careers.
 They initially took up the sport as a hobby, but after six fights they began establishing a pattern of only spending a limited amount of time inactive during a month, visiting the gymnasium at least every two weeks.
 Since the early stages of their careers, the brothers decided to fight in different divisions, in order to avoid fighting against each other.
 However, they participated in sparring sessions, performing as they would do against other sparring partners.